Steve Grogan: Honors

 Grogan's high school, Ottawa High School in Ottawa, Kansas has named its football stadium after him, he was inducted into the KSHSAA Hall of Fame in 1976 and he was also inducted into the State of Kansas Sports Hall of Fame in 1999.
 In 1984 Grogan was voted the Patriots Ed Block Courage Award winner.
 Kansas State has retired the number Grogan wore for the Wildcats, #11, to jointly honor him and Lynn Dickey, who also wore #11.
 It is the only number retired by Kansas State.
 (Grogan wore #14 with the Patriots.)

-Grogan would later be inducted into the Kansas State athletics hall of fame in 1995.
-In 2002 he was apart of the inaugural class of players to have their name enshrined on the Kansas State football ring of honor.
+Grogan was inducted into the Kansas State athletics hall of fame in 1995.
+In 2002 he was a part of the inaugural class of players to have their name enshrined on the Kansas State football ring of honor.

 In 2003 Grogan received the Football Legacy Award from The Sports Museum at TD Garden.

-Grogan would receive the Kansas State Alumni Medallion in 1995.
+Grogan received the Kansas State Alumni Medallion in 1995.
 The award is the most prestigious of all the organizations achievements, it was given to Grogan for his charitable efforts.

 Grogan was named to the Patriots 35th Anniversary Team in 1994, and was elected into the Patriots Hall of Fame in 1995.
 He was also elected to the Patriot's All-Decade teams of the 1970s and the 1980s.
-As of 2025, the Patriots have not retired his #14.

 In 2009 Grogan was a given a special award for his achievements both on and off the field at the Hockomock Area YMCA's fourth annual Legends Ball.
 In 2018, Bleacher Report named Grogan number 48 on their list of Bostons 50 greatest athlete of all time.